 We are now consulting on the proposed implementation of variable mandatory speed limits within this scheme.
 Please visit the consultation page to find out more information and have your say.

-We held a series of public information events in September and October 2017 to provide information about the detailed design and construction phase of the scheme.
+We held a series of public information events in September and October 2017 to provide information about the scheme and detailed design and construction phase.

-Advance works for the scheme start on 22 January 2018.
-These advance works include some vegetation and tree clearance work between junction 13, near Brogborough, and Tathall End, to the north of junction 14, in various locations over a 3 month period until the end of March 2018.
+Advance works for the scheme began on 22 January 2018.
+These advance works included some vegetation and tree clearance work between Junction 13, near Brogborough, and Tathall End, to the north of Junction 14, in various locations over a 3 month period until the end of March 2018.

 |Government announces scheme||December 2014|

 |Works start||May 2018|

 Why we need this scheme

 The M1 is a key strategic route carrying high volumes of heavy goods and other vehicles between London and the North.